FredericBriolet/android-workshop/README.md

 # android-workshop
-Simple Android app

-Basic app that get questions from an API and shows them (with their answer when you tap on it)
+Simple Android app that get questions from an API and shows them (with their answer when you tap on it)